Policy statement

 Third party contractors and overseas disclosures

-We will only disclose your personal information to overseas recipients where we have taken reasonable steps to ensure that the overseas recipient does not breach the APP in relation to your personal information, unless an exception to this requirement under the APP applies.
+Some service providers may store or process personal information outside Australia, including through cloud-based systems or platforms.
+Where this occurs, we take reasonable steps to ensure that overseas recipients do not breach the Australian Privacy Principles in relation to your personal information, unless an exception under the Privacy Act applies.

 You have the right to access the personal information we hold about you and to request corrections if you believe it is inaccurate, incomplete, or out of date.